mymonero/mymonero-app-js/README.md

 ### Download & Install

+1. First, ensure that you have recent versions of `node` and `npm` installed.

-1. Clone or otherwise download this repository.
+2. Clone or otherwise download this repository.
 Then, in your terminal, `cd` into the repo directory.

-2. (To get the bleeding edge, and/or if you are going to make changes) Switch to the `develop` branch by executing `git checkout develop`.
+3. (To get the bleeding edge, and/or if you are going to make changes) Switch to the `develop` branch by executing `git checkout develop`.

-3. Install all dependencies by executing `npm install`.
+4. Install all dependencies by executing `npm install`.

 #### On Debian/Ubuntu/Linux

-* Debian/Ubuntu now calls the `node` binary `nodejs`.
-Workaround is to symlink /usr/bin/nodejs to /usr/bin/node, either manually, or by installing the "nodejs-legacy" package.
+* It has been reported that Debian/Ubuntu now calls the `node` binary `nodejs`.
+One workaround is to create a symlink from /usr/bin/nodejs to /usr/bin/node.

 * libgconf is now a requirement for running Electron under Linux, and can be installed with `apt install libgconf-2-4` (https://github.com/electron/electron/issues/1518)